PiotrWalczak2001/RustyWorkflow/README.md

 ## How to install

 In the future, after the first version is released, there will be an option to install the package from NuGet and through the command line but currently I am only sharing the code

-## Plans for the distant future

-If I manage to complete my project in a minimal version, I will want to create a simple UI for it to manage flows and try it out on several different paths:

-- Using flows for testing
-- Containerization of flows
-- FlowSpell as CI/CD tool